 10 points about E-Mail

-1. Always use services that provide encryption (SSL) when reading your mail like encrypted webmail (like https://webmail.hanken.fi) or an IMAP-clientprogram with SSL (like Thunderbird).
-Please contact the computercentre if you are unable to set the encrpytion for the program.
+1. Always use services that provide encryption (SSL) when reading your mail or an IMAP-clientprogram with SSL .
+Please contact the helpdesk if you are unable to set the encryption for the program.

-2. Do not send confidential information (like a password) unincrypted.
+2. Do not send confidential information unencrypted.
 Observe that while you read the e-mail encrypted, the sent messages aren't automatically encrypted.
 Use a certificate if you're about to encrypt the e-mail.
-Please contact the computercentre if you need to do this.
+Please contact the computer centre if you need to do this.

-3. Do not save the password if your browser suggests it.
+3. Do not save the password even if your browser suggests it.

 5. Job related e-mail should not be controlled outside of Hankens own e-mail system.